 We will not be renting out any of our indoor facilities.
 Rink rentals will be limited to our existing relationships that utilize our hockey rinks.
 Hours will be limited.
 Locker rooms are not available to outside organizations and sanitation will be done prior to Nichols students arriving the next morning.

 Students will need sturdy backpacks.
 No lockers are available this year, since students cannot socially distance in those spaces and they are not well ventilated.
 Almost no student will have more than three academic classes per day, since most will have at least one study hall – so they should be able to manage fine with a backpack.

 Middle School students may begin arriving at 7:30 a.m.
-Upper School students may arrive beginning at 7:30 a.m., but they are strongly encouraged to arrive beginning at 7:55 a.m.
+Upper School students may arrive beginning at 7:00 a.m., but they are strongly encouraged to come to campus when their first activity of the day is scheduled.
 9th and 10th grade students must arrive by 8:15 a.m.; 11th and 12th grade students do not need to report to campus until their first commitment of the day.

 Throughout the summer, the Nichols School Custodian Department has taken extensive certification classes on cleaning procedures.
 When cleaning, our staff is trained to wear PPE and use disinfectants effective against the coronavirus per the manufacturer's instructions.
 We will keep several months of disinfectant supply on our campus for daily cleaning needs.

 We have a current supply of 10,000 disposable face coverings in storage and 2,600 gloves.
 We have over 20,000 wipes and will determine appropriate long-term inventory.

 We are in the process of making the campus touchless, including installing hand sanitizer in entrances, bathroom and other areas as needed.
 Our paper dispensers, faucet, urinals, toilets are touchless.